michaelhuettermann/otello/README.md

 ## Introduction
 The Otello project is an ongoing initiative.
 It is rooted on three pillars to specifically show:

-- How to quickly start with provisioning required ressources, including
+- How to quickly start with provisioning required resources, including
   - How to jump start with [Oracle Cloud Infrastructure OCI](https://www.oracle.com/cloud/), the Oracle Cloud.
   - How to set up [Oracle OpenJDK](https://www.oracle.com/java/technologies/downloads/) on a public cloud system utilized by OCI.
+  - How to leverage observability on OCI.
-  - How to run modern Java versions with its recent language features on it.
+  - How to run modern Java versions with its recent language features on OCI.
-- A 101 on applied observability based on the [OpenTelemetry](https://opentelemetry.io/) standard: Why and how to perform Jave bytecode instrumentation for observability purposes, including
+- A 101 on applied observability with its concepts based on the [OpenTelemetry](https://opentelemetry.io/) standard: Why and how to perform Jave bytecode instrumentation for observability purposes, including
   - How to generate and examine logs from instrumented Java code.
   - How to generate and examine traces from instrumented Java code.
   - How to generate and examine metrics from instrumented Java code.